nens/threedi-docs/source/d_viewing_results_mi.rst

 Determines which flowlines are included in the network used for calculating upstream or downstream connectivity.
-Only flowlines that have a cumulative discharge above the threshold included.
+Only flowlines that have a cumulative discharge above the threshold are included.

 More specifically, the threshold applies to the *absolute net cumulative* discharge.
-E.g., if the time window is 30 minutes (1800 s) and the discharge is -1.0 m3/s, the net cumulative discharge is 1800 m3.
+E.g., if the time window is 30 minutes (1800 s) and the discharge is -1.0 m:sup:`3`/s, the net cumulative discharge is 1800 m:sup:`3`.
-If flow direction changes during the simulation, the discharge may be -1.0 m3/s in the first 15 minutes (900 s) and 0.5 m3/s in the last 15 minutes, the absolute net cumulative discharge = abs(-900 + 450) = 450
+If flow direction changes during the simulation, the discharge may be -1.0 m:sup:`3`/s in the first 15 minutes (900 s) and 0.5 m:sup:`3`/s in the last 15 minutes, the absolute net cumulative discharge = abs(-900 + 450) = 450
-m3
+m:sup:`3`

 Start and end time (s)
 ~~~~~~~~~~~~~~~~~~~~~~

-This setting allows to analyse the flow during part of the simulation
+These settings allows you to analyse the flow during part of the simulation
 time instead of the full simulation time.

 Please note that if an area is marked as upstream or downstream of a
 node for the chosen time window, it does not mean that water can flow to
-that point within that time window.
-E.g. if you’d select the source of
+that point within the given time window.
+E.g. if you would select the source of
 the Nile as target node and a time window of 10 minutes, there would
 still be a fully connected network of flowlines all the way down to the
 Mediterrean, but this does not mean that a drop of water can flow all